Mintri1199/super_hero_duel/README.md

-This the first iteration of the super hero duel project for CS 1.1.
+# Super hero duel

-The point of this project is to learn and practice OOP.
+This is a assignment for CS 1.1 to help students familiarize with Object Oriented Programming

-BTW: There are bugs and bad code structures in the Arena class
+This project have the students create a program where the user can make teams of super heroes through a character creation function.
+Then The program going to simulate the teams fighting each other until a team win.